Bryant Reeves: Vancouver / Memphis Grizzlies (1995–2002)

 Reeves became the Grizzlies' first-ever draft choice, selected sixth overall in the 1995 NBA draft.

 Reeves played six seasons with the Grizzlies.
-After averaging 13.3 points per game in a solid rookie season, he averaged 16.2 points per game in 1996–97 season and was subsequently awarded with a six-year, $61.8 million contract extension.
+After averaging 13.3 points per game in a solid rookie season, he averaged 16.2 points per game in the 1996–97 season and was subsequently awarded with a six-year, $61.8 million contract extension.
 The next season was his best, when he averaged 16.3 points, 7.9 rebounds, and 1.08 blocked shots per game.
 During that season he scored a career-high 41 points against the Boston Celtics.
+He was the first and last player to wear #50 before Zach Randolph, whom it was retired in honor of.

 After 1998, weight-control problems and injuries began to take a toll on Reeves, and his numbers fell off dramatically.
 He was still the starting center for the Grizzlies, but his minutes per game dropped, and his field goal percentage dropped significantly.
 Eventually, after the Grizzlies moved to Memphis, Tennessee in 2001, Reeves started the season on the injured list due to chronic back pain and was never able to play another game (the only games he played with the team in Memphis were two preseason games).
-During the preseason play in the fall of 2001, Reeves had experienced back pain and had to be taken off the court on two connected stretchers carried by eight of his teammates.
-On January 29, 2002, the Grizzlies announced Reeves' retirement from the league due to chronic back pain caused by degenerative discs.
+During preseason play in the fall of 2001, Reeves experienced back pain after just two preseason games.
+On January 29, 2002, the Grizzlies announced Reeves' retirement from the NBA due to chronic back pain caused by degenerative discs.
 At the time he was the Grizzlies all-time leader in games played with 395.